BDunegan/TECChallenge/README.md

 NOTE: All communication is HTTP or database-mediated

-┌─────────────┐    Database    ┌─────────────────┐    HTTP    ┌─────────────┐
-│   GROUND    │◄──────────────►│ COMMAND-SENDER  │───────────►│ SPACECRAFT  │
-│  (port 5000)│  (SQLite File) │  (background)   │ (commands) │ (port 8080) │
-└─────────────┘                └─────────────────┘            └─────────────┘

 ### Justifications
-All six of the Telecommand states (Ready, Transmitted, Acknowledged, Executed, Failed, Cancelled) are hard coded into a models.py file as a class object.
-This models.py is redundantly placed in each microservice file.
-This redundancy I felt was better than abstracting it into a shared python package (which was a considered alternative) because of its use in spaceflight and the separation of the services caused by this use case (spacecraft tend to be pretty far away).
-It did not seem appropriate or realistic to assume ANY shared communication between any of the microservices other than in the cases of database-mediated communication between the ground_station microservice and the command_sender and the HTTP communication between command_sender and spacecraft.
-While I recognize this is a bit at conflict with using any imports, I attempted to stay in what I felt was the spirit of the project and all imports are packaged into the Docker image build.
+All six of the Telecommand states (Ready, Transmitted, Acknowledged, Executed, Failed, Cancelled) are hard coded into a models.py file as a class object called TelecommandStatus.
+This models.py is placed in the root of the project and is imported as a python package by both the ground and command-sender microservices/containers.
+Additionally, models.py provides the Telecommand class.

 The requirement for the RESTful API (standard use of HTTP methods) mission operator telecommand interface is fulfilled by the ground_station microservice.
 	-New Telecommand: A POST endpoint is provided in api/telecommands under the create_telecommand() function, which expects a JSON payload containing the command_name field (captured from the user in the web interface in this project).
 This fulfills the acceptance of new telecommands requirement.